-Chemotherapy and immunotherapy induced sensory neuropathy affects many cancer patients (~70%), both adults and children.
+Chemotherapy induced sensory neuropathy affects many cancer patients (~70%), both adults and children.
 The impact of disease or physical impact on neuronal systems leads to an array of sensory neuronal alterations; principally resulting in neuronal cell death and neural degeneration highlighted by nerve regression and neuronal apoptosis.
 These events affect neuronal signalling and neurotransmission, ultimately leading to the manifestation of pain.
 Unfortunately sensory neurons have a poor recovery/regeneration rate.
 This is likely to be attributable due to the loss of necessary growth/support factors such as VEGF-A. This is as a result of reduced transcriptional or translational processing indicating compromised repair processes.
 We are currently defining how chemotherapy can damage the sensory nervous system and activate the immune system but also establishing how this activates the sensory neurons to cause pain.
 By targeting these mechanisms we believe we can understand chemotherapy induced sensory neurodegeneration and pain, allowing us to effectively treat pain in the future.

 Sponsors and collaborators

 We are grateful to our funders for continued support of our work.